freedomofpress/securedrop/docs/hardware.rst

 organization for both technical and legal reasons:

-* While the documents are stored encrypted at rest (via PGP) on the SecureDrop application server, the documents hit server memory unencrypted (unless the source used the GPG key provided to encrypt the documents first before submitting), and are then encrypted in server memory before being written to disk.
+* While the documents are stored encrypted at rest (via PGP) on the SecureDrop *Application Server*, the documents hit server memory unencrypted (unless the source used the GPG key provided to encrypt the documents first before submitting), and are then encrypted in server memory before being written to disk.
 If the